namrahrehman/Google-Data-Analytics-Notes/2-Ask Questions to Make Data-Driven Decisions/Week4-Always remember the stakeholder.md

 - Data analysts pay attention to sample size in order to represent a diverse set of perspectives and avoid skewed results or inaccurate judgements.

 ---
+**Data: A Powerful Tool with Limitations**

+This section dives into the importance of understanding data limitations for effective data analysis.

+* **Incomplete or Missing Data:**
+  * Analysis might not lead to conclusive results due to insufficient data.
+  * Be transparent about data limitations (e.g., incomplete records).
+  * Explore alternative data sources if possible.
+* **Inconsistent Data Collection:**
+  * Different teams might define and measure metrics differently (e.g., trainee count).
+  * Standardize data collection methods to ensure consistency and reliable comparisons.
+* **Dirty Data:**
+  * Data with errors can lead to wasted resources and poor decision-making.
+  * Data cleaning involves fixing or removing incorrect, incomplete, or duplicate data.
+  * Cleaning data improves analysis accuracy and avoids misinterpretations.
+* **Data Storytelling Best Practices (from Avinash Kaushik):**
+    * **Compare Similar Data:** Ensure data charted for visualization represents the same categories.
+    * **Y-axis to Zero:** Visualize data accurately; set the Y-axis to zero for clear representation.
+    * **Tables vs. Charts:** Use tables for clear communication if they effectively convey the message.
+    * **Test for Significance:** Conduct statistical tests to assess the validity of observed data differences.
+    * **Sample Size Matters:** Ensure sufficient data; small samples can be skewed by outliers.

 - When leading a meeting, testing out technology, taking notes and preparing supporting materials will help you ensure all participants have a positive experience.